 The North Star House and its historic grounds may be the most unique facility for meetings, weddings, parties, retreats and small conferences and banquets in California.
-Located in the heart of Gold Country, the historic North Star House can accommodate groups from 20 to 325 people.
+Located in the heart of Gold Country, the historic North Star House and grounds can accommodate groups from 20 to 250 people.
 Filled with historical details, the North Star House is a unique setting for any type of event.

-You can say “I do” under the pergola in the courtyard, in the spacious living room, or on the lawn, with the house and veranda as a backdrop.
+You can say “I do” under the pergola in the courtyard, in the spacious living room, or on the lawn, with the house and two-tiered stone terrace as a backdrop.
 The interior features hardwood floors, an elegant dining room, catering kitchen, two restrooms, and state-or-the-art lighting.
 Your guests will be able to explore the mansion and historic grounds for an experience they will never forget.

 If you wish to find out more on how your event could be held at The North Star House or schedule a tour of the property, please complete the Contact Form, and we will respond to your inquiry.